-Project Status: Running / October 2020 - October 2022
+Project Status: Finished / October 2020 - April 2023

 This project will use systems biology research methodologies to investigate the molecular mechanisms that underly the remarkable growth phenotype of the bacterium Vibrio natriegens, which with a doubling time of 9.8 minutes is the fastest growing organism we know.